 5. Can Alexa Control a Nest Thermostat?

-Yes, you can use Amazon Alexa to control a Nest Thermostat.
+Yes, Amazon's Alexa is compatible with a Nest Thermostat.
 Alexa voice controls are also available with Nest doorbells and cameras.
-You can even operate a Nest Thermostat with Google Assistant.
+Google's own voice control technology, like Google Assistant, can be used to operate your Nest.

 6. Will My Nest Thermostat Function Without Wi-Fi?